-The priest is another Christ, is the visible sign of Christ‘ to the people especially in performing the Sacraments.
-The Sacraments are the visible sign of God‘s invisible presence includes people as well as things, thus taking God‘s people as a sacrament makes every person living any vacation: marriage, single, priest or religious a sign of Christ‘s presence.
-A priest as a shepherd is a sign of Jesus Christ when he lives, acts and speaks in Jesus name.
+The role of the priest, as a shepherd, is being another Christ, the visible sign of Christ to the people especially in performing the Sacraments.
+The Sacraments are the visible sign of God‘s invisible presence includes people as well as things, thus making God‘s people as a sacrament makes every person living any vacation: marriage, single, priest, or religious a sign of Christ‘s presence.
+A priest as a shepherd is a sign of Jesus Christ when he lives, acts, and speaks in Jesus’ name.
 According to St. Gregory of Naxiazen speaking on the integrity of the priest says,

 We must really walk in the King‘s highway (Num 20, 17), and take care not to turn aside from it either to the right hand or to the left (Prov 4, 27), as the Proverbs say.
 For such is the case with our passions, and such in this matter is the task of the good shepherd, if he is to know properly the souls of his flock, and to guide them according to the methods of a pastoral care which is right and just , and worthy of our true Shepherd.

 Through the Sacrament of Holy Orders, the Holy Spirit empowers the priest to be Christ’s manifestation, His aroma (2 Cor 2:15) and His witness (John 15:27; Acts 1:8), priests are, therefore, called to extend Christ’s presence in the world.
 The Synod Fathers made this point very clear when they declared:

 In the Church and on behalf of the Church priests are a sacramental representation of Jesus Christ, the Head and shepherd, authoritatively proclaiming his word, repeating his acts of forgiveness and his offer of salvation, particularly in Baptism, penance and in the daily Eucharist, showing his loving concern to the point of a total gift of self for the flock, which they gather into unity and lead to the Father through Christ and in the Spirit.